When is Icelandic Independence Day?

 The 17 June date was already a significant date in Iceland's history as it is the birthday of Jón Sigurdsson who was the leader of the 19th century Icelandic independence movement which led to the 1918 Act of Union.

-17 June, was therefore chosen as Iceland's National Holiday as fitting date to mark the Independence from Denmark, the proclamation of the Icelandic republic and to recognize Jón Sigurdsson's efforts toward Icelandic independence.
+17 June, was therefore chosen as Iceland's National Holiday as afitting date to mark the Independence from Denmark, the proclamation of the Icelandic republic and to recognise Jón Sigurdsson's efforts toward Icelandic independence.

 Icelanders take to the streets to celebrate independence.
 Colourful ceremonies are followed by parades, street theatre, sideshows and outdoor dancing in the midnight sun all over Iceland.